Don't miss these 5 top-rated movies screening around Fresno

 Arthur Curry learns that he is the heir to the underwater kingdom of Atlantis, and must step forward to lead his people and be a hero to the world.

 With a 65 percent critical approval rating and an audience score of 80 percent on Rotten Tomatoes, "Aquaman" is well worth a watch.
-The site's critical consensus notes that "'Aquaman' swims with its entertainingly ludicrous tide, offering up CGI superhero spectacle that delivers energetic action with an emphasis on good old-fashioned fun."
+According to the site's critical consensus, "'Aquaman' swims with its entertainingly ludicrous tide, offering up CGI superhero spectacle that delivers energetic action with an emphasis on good old-fashioned fun."

-Catch it on the big screen at UA Broadway Faire Stadium 10 (3351 W. Shaw Ave.) through Monday, Jan.
-14 and Regal Manchester Stadium 16 (2055 E. Shields Ave.) through Thursday, Jan.
-17. Click here for showtimes and tickets.
+Want to see for yourself?
+It's playing at UA Broadway Faire Stadium 10 (3351 W. Shaw Ave.) through Monday, Jan.
+14 and Edwards Fresno Stadium 22 and IMAX (250 Paseo del Centro) through Friday, Jan.
+18. Click here for showtimes and tickets.